 I like fresh more because the overall flavor profile is a bit better.

-And the texture of fresh pasta can never be beat.
+And the texture of fresh pasta is incomparable to the dried version.

 Lastly, there’s nothing like dill and fish!!

 One of my other favorite pairings is “cha ca”, which is a Vietnamese preparation of white fish and dill.
 Maybe that’s the next thing I should try with dill Cha ca. What do you think?

 In case you missed them, here are some of my other pasta posts!